Brazil's largest party closer to backing impeachment after protests

 A MATTER OF TIME

-According to Brasilia-based consultancy Arko Advice, Rousseff's impeachment is just a question of time.
+According to the Brasilia-based consultancy Arko Advice, Rousseff's impeachment is just a question of time.

 "The protests confirmed that President Rousseff has lost support on the streets after losing control of the economy and the political situation," said Arko partner and political scientist Lucas de Aragão.

-Shares in Brazilian companies and the country's real currency BRL= have surged in recent weeks as investors bet that a change in government would lift business and consumer confidence.
+Shares in Brazilian companies and the country's real currency, have surged in recent weeks as investors bet that a change in government would lift business and consumer confidence.
 On Monday, however, the real and stocks fell on doubts about what a post-Rousseff government might look like.

 If Rousseff lost an impeachment vote, Vice President Michel Temer, the PMDB leader, would succeed her.
 Six other PMDB officials also hold cabinet posts in Rousseff's government.